AlphaLunaFurry/fennec/README.md

 NSIS and the BattleTorrent plug-in for NSIS.

-The reference implementation of the proof of concept is nothing like the true Fennec Overlay, but should be close enough to the high-level design to prove the concept.
+The reference implementation of the proof of concept is nothing like the true Fennec Overlay, but should be a close enough approximation of the high-level design to prove the concept.

 Further Notes
 =============

-This Project is in its infancy, and only exists on GitHub at all because my friends have been pestering me incessantly about creating a repo for it.
+This Project is in its infancy, and only exists on GitHub at all because my friends have been pestering me incessantly about creating a repository for it.

-I hope that this document helps to describe the concept for Fennec and the ambitious scope and vision that it represents, and how desperately the world actually needs the Fennec Overlay.
+I hope that the documentation, whitepapers, dissertations, treatises, manuals and specifications help to describe the concept for Fennec and the ambitious scope and vision that it represents, and how desperately the world actually needs the Fennec Overlay.